ministryofjustice/data-platform-products/data-products/_docs/data-dictionary.md

 ## Schema generation articles and utilities

 You can generate your initial data dictionary by hand, or use a tool.
 Here we link to a few tools.
-Most of these will generate a JSON schema - the Data Platform format is YAML since it strikes a nice balance between machine and human readability, and is (arguably) easier to hand edit.

-You can find utilities to generate YAML from JSON, since one is a subset of the other - for example here is one [browser based tool](https://www.json2yaml.com/).
+If your chosen tool generates JSON, you can find utilities to generate YAML from JSON, since one is a subset of the other - for example here is one [browser based tool](https://www.json2yaml.com/).
+It also common for schema generation tools to export XML - you can also find free-to-use XML to YAML conversion utilities online.

 Our favourite tool for editing YAML is [Visual Studio Code](https://code.visualstudio.com/) with the [YAML plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).

+### SchemaSpy

+[SchemaSpy](https://github.com/schemaspy/schemaspy) is an open source tool for analysing and reporting on a database's structure.

 ### PostgreSQL